-The Family and Medical Leave Act, however, made it mandatory for employers to provide eligible employees a 12 week off unpaid leave for specific medical treatment or family reasons.
+The Family and Medical Leave Act, however, made it mandatory for employers to provide eligible employees with 12 weeks off unpaid leave for specific medical treatment or family reasons.
 FMLA applies to employers who have at least 50 employees or more.
 An employee can avail FMLA benefits in case of childbirth, adoption, to take care of family members in case of serious health condition, self-illness, etc.

 Individuals should meet the below requirements in order to be eligible for FMLA

 - The employee should be working for FMLA covered employer with 50 or more employees and within 75 miles of range.

 - Has worked with the same employer at least 1250 hours over the last 12 months.